philipdarke/reproducible-actuarial-work/docs/exercise5.md

 knitr::opts_knit$set(root.dir= normalizePath('..'))
 ```

-You can import the results of analysis to a R Markdown document by adding a chunk to run the script you wish to import (for this example `source("src/analysis.R")`).
-You then refer directly to the variables and plots in the analysis script when writing the document.

-This is the key to linking your analysis directly to the report.
+You can import the results of analysis to a R Markdown document by adding a chunk to run the script you wish to import (for this example you would use `source("src/analysis.R")`).
+You then refer directly to the variables and plots in the analysis script when writing the document.  **This is the key to linking your analysis directly to the report.**

+### Refering to variables in your document text

+To insert a variable into your text, use `r variable_name`.
+You must surround the code with tick marks (&#96;).

+To format a variable use the [format function](https://www.rdocumentation.org/packages/base/versions/3.5.2/topics/format), for example `r format(round(variable_name,-3), big.mark=",")` rounds a variable to the nearest thousand and inserts a breaking comma e.g. 123,000.

 The example report below shows how this works.

 ### Creating the document

 To create a document, select `Knit` at the top of the script pane.
+This runs you code, inserts the results into the document and saves the output.

 ### Further resources